-Real development requires more.
-It requires zones that go beyond, that address further factors that hinder development.
+A real competitive advantage requires more.
+It requires zones that go beyond, that address further factors that usually hinder development.
 The economist Mark Klugmann said that a zone which only addresses the economic aspect is like a chair with a single leg.
 It won’t stand.
 And indeed, it is the case: Many underdeveloped countries already have low taxes.
 What they lack are reputable institutions, that can guarantee property rights, enforce contracts, resolve disputes fairly and provide security.

 Thus, countries should instead look at their entire institutional framework.
-For this, Mark proposed the LEAP Zone concept.
-A LEAP zone, as a balanced chair, has four legs: The Legal, the Economic, the Administrative and the Political.
+For this, Klugmann proposed the LEAP Zone concept.
+A LEAP zone, as a stable chair, has four legs: The Legal, the Economic, the Administrative and the Political.
 By taking all these aspects in consideration, underdeveloped countries would be able to do what is called “institutional leapfrogging”.

 Third world countries that do not have telecommunications infrastructure don’t need to take the same route developed countries took, first creating the infrastructure for landlines and later that for mobile use.
 Instead, they can leapfrog one generation of technology and directly develop first world mobile communications.
 Just like third world countries can “leapfrog” in telecommunications, LEAP Zones allow them to jump from third to first world institutions.

 Free Private Cities, as the next development stage in Special Economic Zones, also offer the complete package.
 As a LEAP zone, they consist of the following aspects: